parblelabs/parble-python/docs/user_guide.rst

 File Upload
 ^^^^^^^^^^^

+To upload a file, the easiest is to directly specify a path where the file is located, using :py:func:`parble.ParbleSDK.files.post`.

+You need to explicitly provide the filename and can optionally also include the inbox id where you want to send the file to, if you have set this up in Parble wizard.

-To upload a file, you just need to pass a file-like object to :py:func:`parble.ParbleSDK.files.post_file`.
+Alternatively, you can choose to pass a file-like object to :py:func:`parble.ParbleSDK.files.post_file`.

-You need to explicitly provide the filename, and optionally the content type of your file - this gives an hint about your file type; if not set it will be inferred during processing.
+Here you can also optionally specify the content type of your file - this gives a hint about your file type; if not set it will be inferred during processing.

-You can also use :py:func:`parble.ParbleSDK.files.post` to upload a file located at the provided path.

 .. code-block:: python